Enabling Confident Purchases on Amazon

 Persona

 Rachel shops with intent but second-guesses anything that feels uncertain.
-She moves efficiently until seller details, reviews, or listings trigger doubt.
-When confidence breaks, she abandons the purchase and looks elsewhere.
+She moves quickly until seller details, reviews, or listings trigger doubt.
+When confidence drops, she abandons the purchase and looks elsewhere.

 Insight: